an3ki/Presearch-VPS-Node-Install/README.md

 # Presearch
 Automatic Script to run a Presearch Node on Ubuntu 18.04, 20.04, 21.04*, 21.10*  x64

-*For Ubuntu 21.04, 21.10 x64 1 small extra step when you see this image

-press tab then enter

 Please enter the following command in the terminal as a root user (Install may take up to 15 minutes)

 You will also need your node registration code which can be found here: https://nodes.presearch.org/dashboard